Otari-Wilton's Bush stream

 The Garden is a unique plant sanctuary and forest reserve and includes 100ha of native forest and 5ha of plant collections.
 Some of Wellington's oldest trees are here, including an 800-year-old rimu.

-It is classified as a Garden of National Significance by the Royal New Zealand Institute of Horticulture.
+It is classified as a Garden of International Significance by the New Zealand Gardens Trust.

 Entry is free.

 See our video of a brief journey through Otari-Wilton's Bush native botanic garden:

 Download this introduction to Otari-Wilton's bush.

 Otari-Wilton's Bush is about 5km from the city centre, at 160 Wilton Road (between Gloucester and Warwick streets).